AnkitSharma-007/blogsite/README.md

 ### Test the pagination feature

 Open the browser and you can see a paginator on the home page.
 You can jump through the pages and the URL will change with the updated page number.
-You can also see a drop down besides the paginator which will allow you to select the number of items to show on each page.
+You can also see a drop down list besides the paginator which will allow you to select the number of items to show on each page.

 # Add Google authentication